WestonThayer/portfolio2/src/writing/intro-to-font-metrics/index.md

     caption="Depending on your font and font size, the alignment can often be off by much more than 1px."
 }}

-Similarly, top aligning text to an icon doesn’t always work out either.
-On the left, Sketch’s align top tool.
-On the right, I aligned with the top of the “L” with the icon by hand.

-{{> post-figure--img
-    alt="Left, a square icon next to a paragraph that has been aligned-top with Sketch.
-Right, the same icon and paragraph, but aligned by hand" src="sketch-align-top.png"
-}}

-Multi-column layouts are another source of pain.
-If two differently sized headlines are aligned to the bottom of the bounding box, the smaller inevitably looks too low.

-{{> post-figure--img
-    alt="GIF showing the effect of Sketch's bottom alignment on a big headline and a small headline" src="sketch-align-bottom.gif"
-}}

 In all of these examples, you could “eyeball” it, squinting your eyes or zooming in until things look *right*.
 Eyeballing comes with some notable downsides however:

 - **Translation** - eyeballing leads to a lot of seemingly random values for spacing/margins.
 Say, `margin: 27px 0 18px`.
 If you’re not building the designs yourself, it’s easy for a developer to make a mistake when copying values from Sketch.
 And if you work on a team with other designers, sticking to a spacing convention (like an [8pt grid](https://builttoadapt.io/intro-to-the-8-point-grid-system-d2573cde8632)) becomes next to impossible.
 - **Maintenance** - even if all the spacing values make it into code successfully, it’s easy to accidentally break them with future code changes.
 - **Flexibility** - if the size, line height, or typeface ever changes, you have to carefully eyeball everything again.

+With today’s tools, font metrics are usually hidden behind the scenes.
+But they don’t have to be.

+## How could our tools use font metrics?

 Font metrics enable us to build smarter tools.
-They are the key to open the bounding box, exposing the beautiful typographic anatomy inside.
-For example, if Lato.ttf is the selected font, font metrics tell us the distance from the baseline to the cap height.
-Vertically center that and you’ll never need to eyeball text to an icon again.
+They are the key to opening the bounding box, exposing the beautiful typographic anatomy inside.

+For example, if Lato is the current font, Sketch can read `lato.ttf`’s font metrics, calculate the distance from the baseline to the cap height, then change the bounding box to snap to that new height.
+Vertically aligning center now works perfectly.

 {{> post-figure--img
     alt="A square icon (left) and text (right), annotated to show 20px above the cap height and 20px below the baseline.
-It looks perfectly centered to the icon" src="metrics-align-center.png"
+It looks perfectly centered to the icon" src="sketch-bounding-box-fit.png"
 }}

-Our layout systems can also take advantage of font metrics.
-If the icon needs to increase in size or the text decreases in size (like if your users have adjusted the [base font size](https://support.mozilla.org/en-US/kb/font-size-and-zoom-increase-size-of-web-pages#w_how-to-only-change-the-size-of-the-text) in their browser), your design intent is perfectly preserved.
+Once your intent of centering based on cap height is communicated, tools can preserve it.
+If the icon needs to increase in size or the text decreases in size (like if your users have adjusted the CSS [base font size](https://support.mozilla.org/en-US/kb/font-size-and-zoom-increase-size-of-web-pages#w_how-to-only-change-the-size-of-the-text) in their browser), nothing breaks.

 {{> post-figure--img
     alt="GIF showing vertical centering being perfectly preserved while the text and icon both change size"